hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_azure_databricks.html.markdown

 ---

-* `additional_properties` - (Optional) A map of additional properties to associate with the Data Factory Linked Service
+* `additional_properties` - (Optional) A map of additional properties to associate with the Data Factory Linked Service.

 * `annotations` - (Optional) List of tags that can be used for describing the Data Factory Linked Service.